 Pros

-The lifespan of your shower curtain is extended as it’s protected by the shower liner from the usual water damage.
+The lifespan of your curtain is extended as the liner protects it from the usual water damage.

-You have the option to decorate it according to the style and theme of your bathroom without ever having to spend too much money on it.
+You can decorate it according to the style and theme of your bathroom without ever having to spend too much money on it.

 Cons

-The maintenance can be a little tedious as you would have to keep the two items clean while you’re maintaining it.
+The maintenance can be a little tedious as you must keep the two items clean while maintaining it.

 Best Shower Liner And Curtain Materials

-Shower liners and curtains can vary in materials and costs so if you happen to be on the lookout for something to buy for your bathroom, there is sure to be something available out there for your specific taste and budget.
+Liners and curtains can vary in materials and costs, so if you happen to be looking for something to buy for your bathroom, there is sure to be something available out there for your specific taste and budget.

-Shower liners and curtains can range anywhere from $10 to over $300, depending on how high end the products will be.
+Liners and curtains can range anywhere from $10 to over $300, depending on how high-end the products will be.
 Here are some materials to keep in mind.

 For Shower Liners